instrumentisto/rust-incubator/orientation.md

 Never hesitate to reach out to your mentor or lead with questions.
 However, be aware that you may not always receive a direct answer.
 Instead, they may guide you towards a path for your own exploration and discovery.
 Remember, in this learning journey, it's usually the mentor or lead who asks the questions, expecting thorough and precise responses from you.

+If you haven't received the review 3-4 days after the submit, feel free to write to mentors privately to remind them about your PR.

 ## Useful links

 - 🧭 [Orientation] - Maximize your boot camp experience with these tips.